uberspark/uberspark/docs/nextgen-toolkit/genuser-guide/terminology411.rst

     such as DMA, inter-processor interrupts,  and mail-boxes.

 Hardware Model (HWM)
-    The HWM is a formalized model of various hardware components such as the CPU, memory, I/O devices, and associated hardware-conduit end-points.
+    The HWM is a Transaction Level Model (TLM) of various hardware components such as the CPU, memory, I/O devices, and associated hardware-conduit end-points.
     Every |uobjcoll| is associated with a hardware model, which exposes various hardware interfaces to the |uobjs|.

 |b_uobj|/|b_uobjcollcaps| **Public Methods**